uvarc/rc-website/content/about/people/tran.md

 active = true
 +++

-// WRITE DESCRIPTSION
 Dominic is a 3rd year in the School of Engineering studying computer science.
-He's interested in systems programming and uses C and Python
+He's interested in systems programming and uses C and Python.

 ##### Education

 - B.S.
 Computer Science